-Vegetable Glycerin (VG) is what gives you vapor.
-The more VG, the more vapor produced.
+Vegetable Glycerine (VG) is what gives you vapour.
+The more VG, the more vapour produced.
 VG is thicker and sweeter than PG and makes for a smoother vaping experience.
 Because of this, it can mute some flavors.
 Again, some people can be sensitive or allergic, but it isn't very common.

-Vegetable glycerin (VG) is more viscous than propylene glycol (PG).
-The higher the ambient temperature, the more the vegetable glycerin (VG) should be used.
+Vegetable glycerine (VG) is more viscous than propylene glycol (PG).
+The higher the ambient temperature, the more the vegetable glycerine (VG) should be used.